 While hashtags can seem a little played out, and they’re always on the receiving end of media jokes, they’re still critical of social media engagement.
 Hashtags will significantly expand your visibility and even inspire clients to share when they wouldn’t normally have them.
 Assuming your brand hashtag makes sense, it’s a great way to inspire content while taking advantage of a trendy topic.

 Here are some popular hashtag websites from where you can search hashtags inside your niche.

 - Instavast Hashtag Generator

 Personally speaking, Display Purpose is my favorite out of these.

 Set attainable, specific goals

 The next step is to set social media marketing goals.
-Not the abstract kind that you could never hit, that can’t be described or outlandish ones.
+Not the abstract kind that you could never hit that can’t be described or outlandish ones.
 Instead, within a set timeframe, you want to set clear-cut targets that you can reach.
 Additionally, a strategy should help your goals, which will make success far more likely.
 Almost all social media platforms now have analytics and insights.
-Set your Engagement KPI goals and monitor them on weekly basis.
+Set your Engagement KPI goals and monitor them every week.